intel/pcm/WINDOWS_HOWTO.md

 Graphical Perfmon front end:

 1.Compile the windows MSR driver (msr.sys) with Windows DDK Kit (see the sources in the WinMSRDriver directory).
-For Windows 7 you have to sign the msr.sys driver additionally ([http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx](http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx)).
+For Windows 7 and later versions you have to sign the msr.sys driver additionally ([http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx](http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx)).

 2.Copy msr.sys into the c:\windows\system32 directory